Offices - Central London

 For offices the old rule of thumb was 1:10 sq m per person to allow for kitchen areas, meeting rooms, circulation space, etc. However when planning and designing your fit-out, you need to ensure it reflects your culture, what you do, the number of people you want to accommodate in any one day with working from home (WFH) and agile working policies, your social distancing collaboration protocols and a whole host of other factors.

-But of course, every building is different and the ‘new normal’ is giving rise to new organisation specific occupancy strategies.
+But of course, every building is different and every organisation is different – with its own unique occupancy strategies

 Monthly costs will be determined by location, quality of accommodation and various other factors.
 You should be absolutely clear from the outset what you can afford in terms of: